Best Solar Financing Companies

 - Bottom Line: If you can afford a set monthly payment and aren’t worried about putting your home or the solar system up as collateral, then a solar loan might be your best option.
 You’ll get the tax benefits, plus you have ownership over your system, giving you the freedom to do whatever you want with your system when you sell your home.

 A solar lease allows you to rent panels for a monthly fee and use the energy they produce.
 The monthly lease cost is often less than you’d pay for energy from your power company.
 With a solar lease, you rent your solar panels and pay no up-front cost.
 Leases generally last from 15 to 25 years.
 They’re best for building owners and homeowners who want to pay a flat rate and who don’t plan on selling anytime soon.

-According to Mathieson, leases are usually made for a 20-year term.
+Leases are usually made for a 20-year term.
 You might make flat monthly payments for the full term of your lease, or you might have an escalator term, in which your payment gradually rises over the length of your term.

 - Pros: You don’t have to worry about paying for the installation, upkeep and monitoring of the system.
 If the panels produce more energy than expected, you don’t have to pay extra for it, as you would with a solar PPA.

 - Cons: You’re not the owner of the solar energy system, so you won’t receive the tax credits for going solar.
 A solar lease must be transferred if you sell your building before the lease is finished, and it might be hard to convince a potential buyer of the value of taking on your solar lease.
 When the lease runs out, you’ll have to choose to either renew the contract or give back the system.

 - Bottom line: Solar leasing can be a good option for homeowners who know they aren’t going to move during the length of their lease.
 A lien is placed on your property when you don’t own your solar system, so make sure you understand exactly what you’re signing onto before making a decision.